Cecil Hoskins: Competition and capability

 BHP had a number of subsidiary, part-owned subsidiary, and associated companies, which were both captive customers for its iron and steel and valuable partners bringing technical expertise of their own niche area of the industry.
 These arrangements were also a part of Essington Lewis's deliberate strategy to ensure volume for BHP and to constrain the growth of BHP's rival, Hoskins Iron and Steel.
 In particular, the alliance of BHP and John Lysaght resulted in a large market share in galvanised and corrugated steel sheet, a product with which the Hoskins' company had always struggled, but for which there was a strong local market.
 Against this, AI&S was undoubtedly predominant in the Hoskins' original specialty, iron pipes and steel pipes.
+Even in that market AI&S was threatened by the opening of Stewart & Lloyd's steel pipe plant—taking steel skelp from a new 10-inch merchant mill at BHP—at Newcastle, in 1934.

 Although competition with BHP was inevitable to some extent, Hoskins strategy was to build his market share by displacing imported iron and steel from the Australian market.
 Under such a strategy, there could be room in the market for both local companies, without excessive competition on price.
 The economic conditions of the Great Depression severely challenged such an approach.